CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In a nutshell:

-When you’re trying to conceive, having a reliable and accurate ovulation test can greatly enhance your chances of success.
+When you’re trying to conceive, having a reliable, accurate ovulation test can greatly enhance your chances of success.
 After all, knowledge is power, and one way to up the ante on your efforts (you know, besides getting busy!) is with a little bit of education and some solid data.
 That can mean charting your cycle and predicting your most fertile days, or, if counting isn’t your strong suit, you could also try using an ovulation kit.

-How We Tested the Ovulation Predictor Kits
+How We Tested and Chose the Best Ovulation Tests

 • We consulted medical sources like the American Pregnancy Association (APA) for information on how to track your ovulation cycle.